View Document Text

 based on assets under management or as an annual retainer, annual fees range between .90% and .30% of

-total assets managed by LNW and may be subject to an annual fee minimum.
-If services are being provided
+total assets managed by LNW and may be subject to an annual fee minimum, although in the past, clients

-to multiple accounts or entities related to a client family, fees may be allocated among the various accounts
+a client family, fees may be allocated among the various accounts or entities in a mutually agreeable manner.

-or entities in a mutually agreeable manner.
-Other factors used to determine the method of charging fees
+Other factors used to determine the method of charging fees include the historical nature of the client

-include the historical nature of the client relationship, number of accounts and entities, portfolio and
+relationship, number of accounts and entities, portfolio and financial complexity, unique client

-financial complexity, unique client circumstances, the variety and scope of the services provided, and
+circumstances, the variety and scope of the services provided, and location or advisory team.
+Fee

-location or advisory team.
-Fee arrangements, schedules and account minimums for all services are
+arrangements, schedules and account minimums for all services are negotiable and LNW may consider

-negotiable and LNW may consider additional factors such as the potential for additional assets under
+additional factors such as the potential for additional assets under management, the relationship with

-management, the relationship with existing or prospective clients, the total dollar amount of assets to be
+existing or prospective clients, the total dollar amount of assets to be managed, or other considerations.

 Fee arrangements may be amended by mutual written consent or, in some cases, upon advance written